 3. If Rw or formation water salinity is known Sigma Formation Water (Zw) can be found with Edit/Rw/Fluid Resistivity Calculator... .

-4. After checking data import with Logs/View Log Values.... and Plot Logs.
-You may wish to make Sigma-GR Plots/User plots to determine Sigma Matrix (Zma) and Sigma Clay (Zclay).
+4. After checking the data import values with Logs/View Log Values.... and Plot Logs you may wish to make Sigma-GR Plots/User plots to determine Sigma Matrix (Zma) and Sigma Clay (Zclay).

 5. Models/Eval Mineral Models.../Pulsed Neutron.